johannesfuest/time_series_for_stock_price_prediction/README.md

     pip install -r requirements.txt
     ```

-4. **Download Data: Populate the data dictionary by downloading data from kaggle:
+4. **Download Data**: Populate the data dictionary by downloading data from kaggle:

     Head to [kaggle](https://www.kaggle.com/datasets/svaningelgem/nasdaq-daily-stock-prices/data) and download and unzip the Nasdaq stock price dataset and move it to the data/raw directory:
     ```